lillemets/-folio/_posts/2018-04-27-are_nonsensical_models_useful.md

 ![](img/are_nonsensical_models_useful/unnamed-chunk-3-1.png)

-While theoretically accurate regarding intercept, a linear fit witout intercept does not fit data very well.
+While theoretically accurate regarding intercept, a linear fit without intercept does not fit data very well.
 To solve this, let's allow a curvature in the relationship by fitting a polynomial (the model will still be linear in terms of parameters).

 {% highlight r %}